Extending maps to profinite completions in finitely generated quasivarieties

-In the lattice-based setting, it is well known that the topology $\iota$ that naturally equips the canonical extension of an algebra $\alg{A}$ can be enriched into a finer topology in which $\alg{A}$ is definable as the algebra of isolated points.
-Authors have reserved various notations for this topology: \textsc{Gehrke} and \textsc{Jónsson} denote it by $\sigma$ in \cite{Gehrke2004} and \textsc{Gehrke} and \textsc{Vosmaer} denote it by $\delta$ in \cite{Gehrke2011}.
+In the distributive lattice-based setting, it is well known that the topology $\iota$ that naturally equips the canonical extension of a DL $\alg{A}$ can be enriched into a finer topology in which $\alg{A}$ is definable as the algebra of isolated points.
+Authors have used various notations for this topology: \textsc{Gehrke} and \textsc{Jónsson} denote it by $\sigma$ in \cite{Gehrke2004} and \textsc{Gehrke} and \textsc{Vosmaer} denote it by $\delta$ in \cite{Gehrke2011}.
 We aim at defining a similar topology in the more general setting of a finitely generated prevariety $\var{A}$ and $\var{A}$-profinite completions.